 How Much Does Virtual Staging Cost?

-Yes, you can find virtual staging companies who charge many hundreds of dollars (and if you have a true luxury property, this might make sense), this isn’t needed in most cases.
+Yes, you can find virtual staging companies that charge hundreds of dollars (if you have a luxury property, this might make sense), which isn’t needed in most cases.

-Who Are The Best Virtual Staging Companies?
+Who Are the Best Virtual Staging Companies?

 Beyond Virtual Stagings

-PhotoUp is the only real estate marketing company to offer not just virtual stating, but also real estate photo editing services, single property websites, graphic design and real estate virtual assistants.
+PhotoUp is the only real estate marketing company to offer not just virtual stating, but also real estate photo editing services, single property websites, graphic design, and real estate virtual assistants.

 In short, we’re your one-stop real estate marketing agency for real estate agents and media professionals.

 So, why don’t you try us out?